-The 2021 financial year ended with an operating surplus amounting to \$.778M.
-It is still forecasted that beyond 2022 the Goondiwindi Regional Council will mostly remain within the prescribed targets as published by Queensland Treasury Corporation.
+The 2022 financial year ended with an operating deficit of \$.792M - still within the prescribed limits.
+It is still forecasted that beyond 2023 the Goondiwindi Regional Council will mostly remain within the prescribed targets as published by Queensland Treasury Corporation.
 Council also has sufficient money to cover its present and future obligations into the foreseeable future.
 One of its core philosophies is to continue a commitment of sound financial management through long-term financial planning to ensure the success and stability of the region.